Stuycs-K/project03-final-10-zhua-yuk/PROPOSAL.md

 ```
 Then the following rows will contain data to represent each layer of the grid. the x coordinate is the columns, the y coordinate is the rows, and the z coordinate is the "grouping" of rows and columns.

-each entry will contain the thermal diffusivity coefficient followed by the initial temperature and then the material id.
+each entry will contain the initial temperature and then the material id.
 Here is a 2x2x2 grid example:
 ```
 0.1, 10, 1, 0.1, 10, 1